nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 .. code-block:: shell

-   % ipa-replica-install --no-ntp --sh-trust-dns --unattended --setupca --mkhomedir --setup-dns --no-forwarders
+   % ipa-replica-install --no-ntp --ssh-trust-dns --unattended --setupca --mkhomedir --setup-dns --no-forwarders

 If you have forwarders, use the --forwarders option instead.
 Remove --no-ntp if you are hosting NTP.